EndPointCorp/end-point-blog/2026/06/adding-conversations-to-multi-agent-travel-planner.md

 ### Key takeaways

 The pieces here are not exotic individually.
-A short LLM classifier, a `List<ChatMessage>` workflow input, an idempotent SQLite schema, a `SemaphoreSlim` keyed by an id — none of it is novel.
+A short LLM classifier, a `List<ChatMessage>` workflow input, an idempotent SQLite schema, a `SemaphoreSlim` keyed by an ID — none of it is novel.
 The interesting part is how they compose to turn a one-shot pipeline into something that feels like a real assistant.

 - A router-driven subset workflow is a much better cost story than re-running everything on every follow-up
 - Manage conversation history at the service layer when your unit of state is the conversation, not any single agent's thread